-1 reliance established by the Supreme Court in Affiliated Ute Citizens of the State of Utah v.
-United 2 States, 406 U.S. 128 (1972), as Defendants omitted material information in their Class Period 3 statements in violation of a duty to disclose such information, as detailed above.
-4 X. CAUSES OF ACTION 5 Violation of Section 10(b) of the Exchange Act and Rule 10b-5 Promulgated Thereunder (Against All Defendants) 6 7 156.
-Plaintiff repeats and realleges each allegation contained above as if fully set forth 8 herein.
-This claim is asserted on behalf of all members of the Class against Precigen and the Individual 9 Defendants.
-10 157.
-During the Class Period, Defendants, by their acts and omissions as alleged herein, 11 carried out a plan, scheme, and course of conduct which was intended to, and, throughout the Class 12 Period, did: (i) deceive the investing public, including Plaintiff and the other Class members; (ii) 13 artificially inflate and maintain the market price of Precigen common stock; and (iii) cause Plaintiff 14 and Class members to purchase and hold Precigen common stock at artificially inflated prices as 15 Defendants cashed out causing a sharp decrease in value.
-16 158.
-Defendants: (a) employed devices, schemes, and artifices to defraud; (b) made untrue 17 statements of material fact and/or omitted to state material facts necessary to make the statements not 18 misleading; and (c) engaged in acts, practices, and a course of business which operated as a fraud and 19 deceit upon the purchasers of Precigen common stock in an effort to maintain artificially high market 20 prices for shares of Precigen common stock in violation of \$10(b) of the Exchange Act and Rule 10b-21 5 promulgated thereunder.
-Defendants are sued as primary participants in the wrongful conduct 22 charged herein.
-23 159.
-Pursuant to the above plan, scheme, conspiracy, and course of conduct, each of the 24 Defendants participated directly or indirectly in the preparation and/or issuance of the materially false, 25 misleading, and incomplete statements detailed above.
-26 160.
-By virtue of their positions at Precigen, Defendants had actual knowledge of the 27 materially false and misleading statements and material omissions alleged herein, and intended thereby to deceive Plaintiff and the other members of the Class; alternatively, Defendants acted with reckless disregard for the truth in that they recklessly failed to ascertain and disclose such facts as would reveal the materially false and misleading nature of the statements made, even though such facts were readily available to Defendants.

-161. Information showing that Defendants acted knowingly or with reckless disregard for the truth is peculiarly within Defendants' knowledge and control.
-As Precigen's senior officers and/or directors, the Individual Defendants had knowledge of the details of Precigen's internal affairs.
+X. CAUSES OF ACTION

+Violation of Section 10(b) of the Exchange Act and Rule 10b-5 Promulgated Thereunder (Against All Defendants)

+- 177. Plaintiff repeats and realleges each allegation contained above as if fully set forth herein.
+This claim is asserted on behalf of all members of the Class against Precigen and the Individual Defendants. - 178.
+During the Class Period, Defendants, by their acts and omissions as alleged herein, carried out a plan, scheme, and course of conduct, which was intended to, and, throughout the Class Period, did: (i) deceive the investing public, including Plaintiff and the other Class members; (ii) artificially inflate and maintain the market price of Precigen common stock; and (iii) cause Plaintiff and Class members to purchase and hold Precigen common stock at artificially inflated prices as Defendants cashed out causing a sharp decrease in value. - 179.
+Defendants: (a) employed devices, schemes, and artifices to defraud; (b) made untrue statements of material fact and/or omitted to state material facts necessary to make the statements not misleading; and (c) engaged in acts, practices, and a course of business which operated as a fraud and deceit upon the purchasers of Precigen common stock in an effort to maintain artificially high market prices for shares of Precigen common stock in violation of §10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder.
+Defendants are sued as primary participants in the wrongful conduct charged herein. - 180.
+Pursuant to the above plan, scheme, conspiracy, and course of conduct, each of the Defendants participated directly or indirectly in the preparation and/or issuance of the materially false, misleading, and incomplete statements detailed above. - 181.
+By virtue of their positions at Precigen, Defendants had actual knowledge of the materially false and misleading statements and material omissions alleged herein, and intended thereby to deceive Plaintiff and the other members of the Class; alternatively, Defendants acted with reckless disregard for the truth in that they recklessly failed to ascertain and disclose such facts as would reveal the materially false and misleading nature of the statements made, even though such facts were readily the truth is peculiarly within Defendants' knowledge and control.
+As Precigen's senior officers and/or complained of herein.
+Because of their positions of control and authority, the Individual Defendants directors, the Individual Defendants had knowledge of the details of Precigen's internal affairs.